brunoV/ororo.async/README.md

 The `history` function takes an extra argument.
 It is a date of the format `"YYYYMMDD"`.

 The API functions usually return massive maps.
 There is no way in red hot hell that I can document each and every key that the API throws down.
 You're on your own with that one.
 Furthermore, `clojure.data.json` doesn't do much of anything to prettify json keys.
-They are ususally word separated by underscores rather than hyphens.
+They are usually word separated by underscores rather than hyphens.
 I'm not sure it is worth the computational power to make these keys prettier.

 ### Examples